Grey-Wind/CompressedGrassReborn-Forge/README.md

 [Gitee](https://gitee.com/adenx/compressed-grass-reborn)

-The remade Compressed Grass made by Adenx updates the original 1.7.10 version of the module to 1.16.5.
+The remade Compressed Grass made by Grey Wind updates the original 1.7.10 version of the mod to 1.16.5.
 I will gradually improve and add the content that the original author did not add before.

 For some reason, I will never publish any content on mcbbs, nor will I log in and use mcbbs again.
-If you need to publish relevant content, please contact me.
+If you need to publish relevant content, please contact me.(Generally speaking, I would agree)

 # Progress of production